Contents

 WorkerB -->|status and results| Coordinator

-WorkerN -->|status and results| Coordinator
+WorkerC -->|status and results| Coordinator

-Coordinator -->|result set| Client
+Coordinator -->|final result set| Client

-Catalog[Catalog] --> Connector[Connector]
+Catalog[Catalog]

-Connector --> Source[(External data source)]
+Source[(External data source)]

 The coordinator is the control plane for a query.
 It accepts SQL, analyzes it, creates plans, asks connectors for metadata, schedules tasks on workers, and tracks query state.